felixVil/LDASegment/README.md

 kerasTrackerPath to point to your KerasTracker folder.

+The raw results of this algorithm on VOT2018 sequences is given in "vot-workspace/results/LDASegment".

 ## Auxiliary Scripts
 To create result/debug videos out of the result images out of your runs on VOT sequences. you can use the CreateTrackingVids.m MATLAB script.